zbalkan/zbalkan.github.io/_posts/2025-08-04-wazuh-devenv.md

 This approach does not scale—neither for large teams nor for environments that require accuracy, auditability, or rapid iteration.

+What would be the easiest way to solve this problem?
+Well, a test or staging environment that identical to the production would allow testing of decoders and rules.
+That is what we did as well.
+But after some time, test environment starts to differ, a phenomenon called **configuration drift**.
+The configurations, system settings, environments slowly drift away from their original or defined configuration as time progresses.
+While it happens on production environments as well, what we care about is the intention or purpose: the purpose of the test/staging environment is to be identical to production.
+They both drift from the initial state in time while one of them is trying to catch up with the other.
+This approach is destined to fail.
+You can build workarounds like resetting test environments periodically.
+But it becomes a maintenance burden, and most of the time test environment gets  abandoned.
+Your job is to detect threats in your environment, not maintaining a legacy system.

-**Detection-as-Code (DaC)** introduces an engineering discipline into detection development.
+**Detection-as-Code (DaC)**, at this point, introduces an engineering discipline into detection development.
 Instead of treating detections as one-off configurations, they are treated as structured code: versioned, reviewed, tested, and deployed in a controlled way.

 For Wazuh 4.x, I've implemented a DaC model using a lightweight Python-based testing harness and a local Wazuh instance.
 This setup allows developers to: